Leadership

 - Describe how participation in this leadership training program will help you to achieve your career goals

-- Provide a letter of support from the executive sponsor of your application (e.g. hospital CEO, department chair, division chief) describing how this program will benefit you in your leadership role and affirming that you will have protected time/effort to fully engage in the program and to meet all of the program requirements.
+- Please ask them to describe how this program will benefit you as a leader and to affirm that you will have protected time/effort to fully engage in the program and to meet all of the program requirements including attendance at PAS.

 Tuition & Fees: